Admission Requirements

 Students interested in pursuing multidisciplinary research to gain a broad perspective in chemistry and biology are encouraged to apply to the Chemistry-Biology Interface (CBI) PhD program.
 The CBI Program spans departments in Johns Hopkins University’s schools of Arts and Sciences, Engineering, Medicine, and Public Health.

-Selected applicants will be asked to visit Johns Hopkins University for an interview the first week of March 2024.
+Selected applicants will be asked to visit Johns Hopkins University for an interview.
 The CBI Program will arrange for meetings with faculty and students, and conduct tours of the facilities and community.
+Additional admissions information can be found here.

 Application Instructions

-To apply to the CBI Program, you will need to submit:
+To apply to the CBI Program, applicants will need to submit:

 - An online application for the Chemistry-Biology Interface (CBI) PhD